-ENote If you are making the election to treat all income as business income, you must check the box in Step 1, Line I, and write "0" here and on Line 45.
+ENote If you are making the election to treat all income other than compensation as business income, you must check the box in Step 1, Line I, and write "0" here and on Line 45.
 This election must be made by the extended due date of this return.
 Once made, the election is irrevocable.

-Line 38 - Write the amount of all non-unitary business income or loss included in base income received from any partnership, S corporation, trust, or estate, of which you are a partner, shareholder, or a beneficiary, net of any amount distributable to shareholders subject to replacement tax.
+Line 38 - Write the amount of all non-unitary business income or loss included in base income received from any partnership, trust, or estate, of which you are a partner, or a beneficiary, net of any amount distributable to shareholders subject to replacement tax.

-ENOTE The partnership is or S corporation required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of income.
+ENote The partnership is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of income.

-Special If you are a partner engaged in a unitary business with your partnership, you must include your distributable share of the partnership's business income in your business income.
+Special Note If you are a partner engaged in a unitary business with your partnership, you must include your distributable share of the partnership's business income in your business income.
 Do not subtract this business income on Line 38.

-Line 41 through 43 - You must complete Lines 41 through 43 only if business income or loss is derived inside and outside Illinois.
+Lines 41 through 43 -

+You must complete Lines 41 through 43 if

+- your business income or loss is derived inside and outside Illinois; or - all of your business income or loss is derived outside Illinois.

 Follow specific instructions below for Lines 41 through 43.

-ENOTE If you are a financial organization or a transportation company, check the appropriate box in Step 1, Line D (financial organization or transportation company) and see "Special Apportionment Formulas" in these instructions.
+ENote If you are a financial organization or a transportation company, check the appropriate box in Step 1, Line D (financial organization or transportation company) and see "Special Apportionment Formulas" in these instructions.

-ESpecial Note If you are a partner engaged in unitary business with your partnership, you must include your distributive share of the "everywhere" and "Illinois" sales factors from the partnership in your "everywhere" and "Illinois" sales factors.
+Especial Note If you are a partner engaged in a unitary business with your partnership, you must include your distributive share of the "everywhere" and "Illinois" sales factors from the partnership in your "everywhere" and "Illinois" sales factors.
+For more information, see the Illinois Income Tax Regulations, Section 100.3380(d).